 I’ve just listened to a fantastic podcast on the history of skepticism.
 In fact the whole BBC series “In Our Time” with Melvin Bragg will probably knock the socks off of most Ex-Scientologists I know.

-Since ancient times, skepticism did not mean simply to debunk or refute a certain belief or philosophical position, but to question and scrutinize ALL beliefs and philosophical positions (all human knowledge, in fact) while holding no belief or position of one’s own.
+Since ancient times, skepticism did not mean to simply debunk, refute, or sneer at a certain belief or philosophical position, but to question and scrutinize ALL beliefs and philosophical positions (all human knowledge, in fact) while holding no belief or position of one’s own.
 The main theme of ancient skepticism questioned whether human beings were capable of knowing anything at all, especially knowing anything with certainty.

 Their main claim, after blowing your mind with devastating questions that would get you to question the existence of your own hand, was that no belief or philosophical position can stand up to disciplined logical scrutiny.
 And, they said, once you begin to realize this, you begin to cool out on lots of things, and life gets a lot less tribal, and a lot more more tranquil for you.